ecerybao/Convex-Project-FL/README.md

 # Federated Optimization

 This project is a course assignment for Convex Optimization, implementing the federated learning algorithm (FedAvg) as described in the paper [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629).
-The implementation focuses on the convex optimization aspects of distributed machine learning.
+The implementation focuses on the optimization aspects of distributed machine learning.

 ## Project Overview

-This project demonstrates the application of convex optimization in distributed machine learning through federated learning.
+This project demonstrates the application of optimization in distributed machine learning through federated learning.
 It implements:

-1. **Centralized Training**: Standard neural network training with convex loss functions
+1. **Centralized Training**: Standard neural network training with loss functions
 2. **Federated Learning**: Distributed training with model aggregation
-3. **Convex Optimization Components**:
+3. **Optimization Components**:
    - Gradient descent optimization
    - Model parameter averaging
    - Loss function minimization